How and why do living things move?

 E.E.
 Cummings once wrote that he was “abnormally fond of that precision which creates movement”.
 While he was thinking about how word arrangements and sentence structure can be organized for effect in poems, he was right that for something to have life, it needs to move.

-The accomplishment of whole cellular movement and intracellular motility requires extreme precision, specifically, the precise spatiotemporal control of processes at the molecular scale.
-We study how the regulation of the actin cytoskeleton, a self-organizing macromolecule and its binding proteins, leads to the emergent phenomenon of motility.
+We study how the precise regulation of the actin cytoskeleton, a self organizing macromolecule and its binding proteins, leads to the emergent phenomenon of motility.
 We use a combination of microscopy, molecular techniques, and computational approaches to elucidate function across length scales from molecules to cells.

 Actin network assembly: While actin monomers can spontaneously form filaments upon addition of ATP and salt, in a cell, actin polymerization is tightly controlled and regulated by hundreds of binding proteins.
 Polymerases like nucleation promoting factors for the Arp2/3 complex dictate where and when actin assembles.
 These proteins share a conserved domain structure with high homology regions for binding both naked actin monomers and monomers bound to profilin.
 We are interested in how minor differences in this domain structure can tune actin network architecture and dynamics.